Hatchery Information System

 Keyways

 One feature of physical rearing structures that should be noted is the presence of keyways.
-Keyways are structures built into the walls of the rearing unit which facilitate splitting the structure.
+Keyways are structures built into the walls of the rearing unit structure which facilitate splitting the structure.
 Many types of rearing units can also be split in ad hoc fashion wherever the user chooses through the use of temporary screens, but splitting at a keyway is usually more robust, secure, and reliable.

-From the perspective of hatchery data management, keyways might be of little interest, except that they end up being powerfully useful in a couple different ways.
+From the perspective of hatchery data management, keyways might be of little interest, except that they end up being powerfully useful in a couple specific ways.
 In the Hatchery Information System, some rearing unit plugins will have rearing units that have keyways in fixed locations.
 An example of this would be a pond that can be divided in half, or into quarters.

 A representation of a rectangular pond that can be divided into quarters.
 Annotations show where the pond can be divided.
 A representation of a rectangular raceway that has been divided first into two parts, then into three, with annotations showing how the different sections are named by default.